CCaseCraft

 CaseCraft AI

 Not legal advice.
-CaseCraft AI is not a law firm and does not provide legal representation.
-We sell reference document templates only.
-Use of this site does not create an attorney-client relationship.
-Consult a licensed attorney in your jurisdiction before filing any legal document.
+CaseCraft AI is not a law firm, does not provide legal representation, and does not create attorney-client relationships.
+All generated drafts require attorney review, editing, and approval before any use.

 • Pricing